 Carpooling is the best way to lower your carbon footprint.
 Whether you are going to school, office, or dinner, make sure to use one vehicle to reach there.
 Depending on the distance you move, you can save a tremendous amount of gas and money.

 Are you living in an area where public transport is within reach of everybody?
 If yes, then make full use of it.
 With the usage of public transport, you can reduce cars on the road and increase your savings.

 Steps taken by the Indian government to reduce carbon emissions

-This world is run by the power of industrialization.
+The power of industrialization runs this world.
 Horsepower has now become a development measure for many countries.
 But, the most harmful thing done in the name of development is the degradation of the environment.
-Unfortunately, there is no way to put a halt to this scene, you can only do little changes.
+Unfortunately, there is no way to put a halt to this scene.
+You can only make minor changes.

-An initiative by the natural resources defense council started in 2009 to make a low carbon economy.
-Council mainly works on four projects along with its partners – increment of building efficiency, enhancement of India-US cooperation based on climate change, getting prepared for impacts of public health on climate, and making strong governmental governance.
+An initiative by the natural resources defence council started in 2009 to make a low carbon economy.
+Council mainly works on four projects along with its partners – increment of building efficiency, enhancement of India-US cooperation based on climate change, getting prepared for public health impacts on climate, and making solid governmental governance.

 Pepsico India waste to wealth initiative

-Pepsico India along with its partnership with Exnora works collaboratively on generating income that can benefit around 4 lakh people all over India.
-Under this initiative, around 70% of people’s home garbage gets recycled and biodegradable waste gets converted into organic matter.
+Along with its partnership with Exnora, Pepsico India works collaboratively on generating income that can benefit around 4 lakh people all over India.
+Under this initiative, approximately 70% of people’s home garbage gets recycled, and biodegradable waste gets converted into organic matter.